 Chef & Brewer was sold to Spirit Group, a pub company, in 2004.

 Greene King, a large British brewer, acquired Spirit Group in 2014.
-The Chef & Brewer chain operated 136 outlets in 2016.
+The Chef & Brewer chain operated over 140 outlets as of 2019.